lpic2book/src/docs/lpic2.208.1.md

 `MaxClients`

--   Limit on total number of servers running, i.e., limit on the number ApacheMaxClients of clients that can simultaneously connect.
+-   Limit on total number of servers running, i.e., limit on the number of clients that can simultaneously connect.
 If this limit is ever reached, clients will be *locked out*, so it should *not be set too low*.
 It is intended mainly as a brake to keep a runaway server from taking the system with it as it spirals down.